pyx-project/pyx/manual/path.rst

    np = p.normpath()

-Additionally, the accuracy that is used in all :class:`normpath` calculations can be specified by means of the argument *epsilon*, which defaults to to :math:`10^{-5}`, where units of PostScript points are understood.
+Additionally, the accuracy that is used in all :class:`normpath` calculations can be specified by means of the argument *epsilon*, which defaults to :math:`10^{-5}`, where units of PostScript points are understood.
 This default value can also be changed using the module function :func:`path.set`.